Visiting aged care and vulnerable people

 Visitors, residents and staff should read the NSW Health advice for residential aged care facilities and disability care facilities.
 You should also contact the facility to check current arrangements.

-To help protect those in the facility, you should consider using a rapid antigen test before entering a high risk setting.
+To help protect those in the facility, you should consider using a rapid antigen test before entering a high risk setting and wear a mask while visiting.

 Visiting residential aged or disability care